Nathanotal/bittensor/neurons/text/prompting/miners/dromedary/README.md

 ```

 # Model Weights
-If you already have a converted checkpoint of the model, you can skip this step.

 1. Get the original LLaMA weights in the Hugging Face format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 2. Download the LoRA delta weights from Dromedary's Hugging Face [model hub](https://huggingface.co/zhiqings/dromedary-65b-lora-delta-v0).